 For Breastfeeding: By having the baby curled around the side of your body, with its legs behind you, one hand supporting its head and the other to feed or provide extra support to the baby, you'll be in the prime position to breastfeed.
 You can hold them in this way sitting or standing, and it's easy to teach to others.

 Facing Out: Sometimes you'll want your little one to turn around and see the world around them.
 For this hold, you use your chest as a way to support their head and neck, whilst your arms are used to support their chest and under their bottom.
 This one can also be done sitting down.

 General tips and precautions

-- Don't hold them in an upright position until they're incapable of sitting for his or herself - this can damage the baby's spine.
+Don't hold them in an upright position until they're capable of sitting for his or herself - this can damage the baby's spine.

 What are some of the worries you've had when holding your baby?
-Perhaps either we or the many Mums on our Facebook page, Twitter and Google+ sites can give you some useful advice, so do share!
+Perhaps either we or the many Mums on our Facebook page and Twitter sites can give you some useful advice, so do share!